sourcepole/docker-octopress/README.md

 ### Preview

 First, start the octopress server for preview.
+Execute `rake preview` in the octopress directory on the container.

 ```
 cd ~/octopress
 rake preview
 ```

-To check the mapping of port, execute `docker port` command:
+To check the mapping of port, execute `docker port` command on the host:

 ```
 docker port myoctopress 4000
 ```

-Open the preview by accessing the docker host with the port obtained by `docker port`.
+Open the preview by accessing the host with the port obtained by `docker port`.

 ## License